bbhart/writing/remote-reckoning.md

 1. Twitter.
 [Twitter says staff can continue working from home permanently](https://techcrunch.com/2020/05/12/twitter-says-staff-can-continue-working-from-home-permanently/).
 Current as of May 12.

 1. Apple.
 [Apple said to begin plans to return workforce to the office by summer](https://www.cnet.com/news/apple-said-to-begin-plans-to-return-workforce-to-the-office-by-summer/).
 Current as of May 13.

+1. Coinbase.
+[Post COVID-19, Coinbase will be a remote-first company](https://blog.coinbase.com/post-covid-19-coinbase-will-be-a-remote-first-company-cdac6e621df7).
+Current as of May 20.